-Following his interest in strength and conditioning he took a role at Leeds Rhinos as a strength and conditioning coach for the scholarship.
+With a particular interest in strength and conditioning, Neil took a role at Leeds Rhinos as a strength and conditioning coach for the scholarship.
 Over the 5 years he worked at the club he has helped a number of players to develop themselves physically to progress to the professional academy.
-During this time, he worked closely with the physiotherapist at the club to deliver players rehabilitation and develop strategies to reduce injury risk.
+During this time, he worked closely with the physiotherapist at the club to deliver players’ (apostrophe) rehabilitation and develop strategies to reduce injury risk.

-Neil has gained clinical experience in a range of areas in general practice physiotherapy service, stroke rehabilitation and the police rehabilitation center.
-His area of interest has primarily been sports injuries.
+Neil has gained clinical experience in a range of areas in general practice physiotherapy service, stroke rehabilitation and the Police Rehabilitation Centre, with sports injuries a particular area of interest.

-His interest in research and strength and conditioning lead Neil to complete his Masters Degree in strength and conditioning at Leeds Beckett University.
+His interest in research and strength and conditioning led Neil to complete a Masters Degree in Strength and Conditioning at Leeds Beckett University.

 Neil enjoys weight lifting and previously played rugby.
-He also volunteers to help coach his sons football team.
+He also volunteers to help coach his son’s apostrophe football team.